 - Since I always benefit or suffer according to the CONSEQUENCES of my every CHOICE, I am accepting more authority and responsibility for everything I do.

-G. SELF-AFFIRMATION PROVERB: “If” the above self-affirmations/beliefs were formulated into a proverb and true of US ALL right now, what do you suppose our CHOICES, life CONSEQUENCES and the world at large would be like?
+G. WORLD AT LARGE PROVERB: “If” the above self-affirmations/beliefs were formulated into a proverb and true of US ALL right now, what do you suppose our CHOICES, life CONSEQUENCES and the world at large would be like?
 Consider the following:

 If there is rational covert and overt self-esteem in our personhood, there will be worth, dignity, truth, honesty and justice in our individual character.